 The longest coastline of any settlement in Connecticut is found at this city, West of New Haven and bounded by the Housatonic River.

-What’s surprising is just how varied Milford’s shoreline can be, at the bird-rich Charles Island and Milford Point or sandy stretches like Walnut Beach, primed for outdoor activities like paddleboarding and kayaking.
+What surprises me is just how varied Milford’s shoreline can be, at the bird-rich Charles Island and Milford Point or sandy stretches like Walnut Beach.
+The entire shore is primed for outdoor activities like paddleboarding, kayaking, and cruises aboard a schooner.

-On the third Saturday of August the city puts on the Milford Oyster Festival, an event with a reputation that goes well beyond Connecticut, pulling in big-time musicians and hundreds of artisans and vendors.
+On the third Saturday of August the city puts on the Milford Oyster Festival, an event with a reputation that goes well beyond Connecticut.
+Honoring the city’s traditional oystering business, it pulls in big-time musicians and hundreds of artisans and vendors.

 1. Silver Sands State Park

-There’s a beach hemmed by a boardwalk, as well as dunes, woodland and revitalised salt marsh.
+There’s a beach hemmed by a boardwalk, as well as dunes, woodland and revitalized salt marsh.

-Most compelling of all is the supposedly cursed Charles Island, out in Long Island Sound and serving as a bird sanctuary.
+Most compelling of all for me is the supposedly cursed Charles Island, out in Long Island Sound and serving as a bird sanctuary.

-Between August and May you can actually walk to Charles Island, along a tombolo that is revealed at low tide.
+Between August and May you can actually walk to Charles Island, along a tombolo revealed at low tide.

-The island’s wooded interior is off limits for its heron and egret rookeries, but you can stroll around the shore and will have ample bird-spotting opportunities.
+The island’s wooded interior is off limits for its heron and egret rookeries.
+You can stroll around the shore and will have ample bird-spotting opportunities.